LaiE89/CouchMaterialChanger/README.md

 # Couch Material Changer
 Uses image segmentation and style transfer to change the materials of a couch.
+Also includes the option to only change the color of the couch.
 The segmentation model reached a validation loss of 0.2 and a binary IOU of 0.8.

 ## Input to Output Diagram
 <img src="CouchMaterialChangerExample.png" width="600" height="1100" />